lyuPang/CrossInitialization/README.md

 # Cross Initialization

-**Official Implementation of "Cross Initialization for Personalized Text-to-Image Generation"**
+**Official Implementation of "Cross Initialization for Personalized Text-to-Image Generation".**

 We will release the code soon.